 – Do not feed your hedgehog processed or canned meat.

-– Crickets, silkworms or mealworms are the best types of insects for pet hedgehogs.
+– Crickets, silkworms, or mealworms are pet hedgehogs’ best types of insects.

 – Ensure that the insects are farm-raised.
 You can find these types of insects at pet stores.

-Baby food makes an excellent treat for hedgehogs because they contained already-prepared and easy to digest ingredients.
+Baby food is an excellent treat for hedgehogs because they contain already-prepared and easy-to-digest ingredients.

 They warn against feeding your pet hedgehog any baby food labeled above Stage 2 because of the added sugar content and other ingredients.